Interview | Alexandra Silber Cuts Wit with Wisdom in New Memoir, 'White Hot Grief Parade'

 [Silber has also shared further thoughts in posts on her blog, which you can read here]

 In the chapter called "Grandparental Gunfight," you receive a letter from the Silber Family, who vow to cut you and your mother out of their lives.
 Do you remain estranged from them?
-Have any of your father's family reached out about this memoir?
+Has any of your father's family reached out about this memoir?

 My grandparents have passed away, and I genuinely hope they are resting in peace despite their trash can behavior.
 My father's siblings, cousins, and all their children?
 They know where how to find me if they want to.
 They clearly do not, and that is absolutely okay.

 I have heard from my brother (more on that in a moment) that my aunt comes to see me sometimes in Broadway plays but doesn't tell me about it.
 She buys a ticket, attends, and leaves without a word.
 There is something quite touching in that and yet also extremely odd.
 I feel especially sad about my aunt because as liberal, artistic Jewish women, I always thought we'd have so much in common.
 I'd entertain that dialogue as long as we never had to comb over the minutia of the past.
 Life is too short, and I have personally found my peace.

 In the acknowledgments, I state that I decline to chronicle my half-brother Jordan's arc of this story, his relationships with both our father and his family.
 Jordan, his beautiful family and I enjoy a very close relationship that grows closer every day.
 I felt strongly that first, his story was not mine to tell, and second, in reality, we were so separated at the time that the book takes place that declining to mention him was somewhat accurate to my experience of the events.
 I adore them all and feel that our close relationship is the ultimate triumph of our family's dysfunctional history.